 - To increase the probability that your paper will eventually be published, its usually better to choose an article from a better journal.
 The way these things work, if you find something important and do a good job researching and writing your paper, you will have a chance at publication in that journal.
 If your submission is rejected for whatever reason, odds are you have to go down one level in the hierarchy of journals.
-Its thus best to start with some of the best journals.
-Of course, some terrific -- and influential -- articles are not in the most visible journals, so this is a consideration but hardly a rule.
+It's thus best to start with some of the best journals.
+Of course, some terrific -- and influential -- articles are not in the most visible journals, so this is a consideration but not a rule.

-- Additional points just for the project in my class:
+Additional points just for the project in my class:

 - Your paper must use some methods at least as advanced as those we learned in this class; that means that if you choose an article with less advanced methods (such as only linear regression), your paper will only work as a class project if you have a more advanced method that makes sense to use and if it produces sufficiently worthwhile results that justifies itself.
-Since introducing a new method into a paper when it doesn't make a difference doesn't make for a good paper, you are at somewhat more risk for the class project if you choose an article that uses relatively simple statistical procedures.
+Since introducing a new method into a paper when it doesn't make a difference doesn't make for a good paper, you are at more risk for the class project if you choose an article that uses relatively simple statistical procedures.
 Its not necessarily the wrong choice, since if the author is using simple procedures and you have better ones, you might be able to extract more information.

 - Choose a reasonable sample size: (i) Do not choose an article with too massive a data set.
 Larger data sets can of course be more informative, but if they overwhelm the computational resources you have available you may need to spend a disproportionate amount of your time overcoming these problems. (ii) Do not choose an article with too "uninformative" (which usually but not always means too "small") a sample size.
-A crude rule of thumb is that if the number of observations is not at least 10 or 100 times the number of pages, you should at least think twice about whether you will be able to find information the original author missed.

 - Meet with them collectively or in small groups to help them construct their arguments, decide what avenues to pursue, and construct a winning argument.
-Its ok for you (or your teaching assistants) to give them the key idea in their paper if they're doing the hard work of replication and analysis.
+Its ok for you (or your teaching assistants) to give them the key idea for their paper if they're doing the hard work of replication and analysis.